How to Easily Perform One-Hot Encoding in R

 8 C 29

-Step 2: Perform One-Hot Encoding
+Step 2: Implementing One-Hot Encoding with the caret Package

 library(caret)

-#define one-hot encoding function
+#define one-hot encoding function (creating the blueprint)

 dummy <- dummyVars(" ~ .", data=df)

-#perform one-hot encoding on data frame
+#perform one-hot encoding on data frame using the blueprint

 final_df <- data.frame(predict(dummy, newdata=df))